Monroe07/OSD/Upload-the-FW.md

-To upload you need a FTDI cable like this: [Link](http://store.3drobotics.com/products/ftdi-cable-3-3v) (Also make sure that you have the FTDI driver installed)
+To upload you need a FTDI cable like this: [Link](http://store.3drobotics.com/products/ftdi-cable-3-3v) (Also make sure that you have the FTDI driver installed) (Unfortunately 3DR obv. stopped selling those cables so the link above is dead)

 ### 1./ preparing: